 About

-Move to Higher Ground is a comprehensive program to relocate the critical community facilities and future housing to the safety of lands above the reach of tsunami waves and flood waters.
+Move to Higher Ground (MTHG) is a comprehensive plan to relocate critical community facilities and future housing of the Quileute Tribe to the safety of lands above the reach of tsunami waves and flood waters.

 Background, Legislation Brings Opportunity

-In 2012, after nearly 50 years of Tribal leadership fighting for what was rightfully theirs, President Obama signed legislation returning hundreds of acres of Olympic National Park land to the Tribe.
+In 2012, after nearly 50 years of Tribal leadership fighting to regain land, President Barack Obama signed H.R.
+1162 returning hundreds of acres of Olympic National Park to the Tribe.
+This legislation enables us to preserve our livelihoods and rich heritage by allowing our people to move to higher ground, away from tsunami danger.

 FAQs: